ArnieTW/Streamer.bot-Temporary-MediaSource-Population/README.md

 ## How It Works

 1. **Parameter Extraction**: Safely extracts and validates all configuration parameters
+2. **Content Resolution**: Uses `BlinkContent` primarily, falls back to `BlinkVidPath` for backward compatibility
-2. **FontSettings Creation**: Creates a font configuration object for text sources
+3. **FontSettings Creation**: Creates a font configuration object for text sources
-3. **Type Detection**: Intelligently determines source type from file extension or force override
+4. **Type Detection**: Intelligently determines source type from file extension or force override
-4. **File Validation**: Checks if specified files exist (for Media, Image, and TextFile sources only)
+5. **Smart File Handling**: If a file doesn't exist, automatically treats content as direct text
-5. **Source Creation**: Creates appropriate OBS source (Media/Image/Text) in current scene
+6. **Source Creation**: Creates appropriate OBS source (Media/Image/Text) in current scene
+7. **Conditional Filtering**: Adds chroma key filtering only if `BlinkChroma >= 0`
+8. **Audio Setup**: Configures audio monitoring for media sources only
+9. **Transform Setup**: Sets position and size properties for all sources
+10. **Async Cleanup**: Starts a timer to automatically remove the source
 6. **Filter Application**: Adds chroma key filtering for media and image sources
 7. **Audio Setup**: Configures audio monitoring for media sources only
 8. **Transform Setup**: Sets position and size properties for all sources